JasonBock/Rocks/docs/notes/287 - Consider Supporting Open Generics.md

 TODO FUTURE

 * I need to do a massive rethink on naming.
 The whole `GetName()` extension method, and how I get names, is so convoluted and inconsistent, and it's made adding some features much harder than it should be.
 I need to figure out what names I need, in what format, and at what times in the application, so I make things consistent.
+I'd rather have "String" and "Int32" than "string" and "int", though what I **really** want is consistency.
+Seeing `IService<int>`, I can see where doing `IServiceCreateExpectationsOfint` is "consistent" with what you typed.
+But you **could** type `IService<Int32>`, and then what?
 * Along with naming, maybe I can generate **all** of the names as they should be for generation.
 The model is purely there for the code, so...if I know a type parameter `T` needs to change to `T1` because there's a `T` on the type, just do that right away.